 Decades of biopharmaceutical R&D have enabled the rapid creation and development of targeted monoclonal antibody therapies to treat COVID-19.
 Monoclonal antibodies are authorized to treat COVID-19 early in the course of illness, within ten days of symptom onset, in outpatient settings, and have been shown to reduce the risk of hospitalization by upwards of 70%.
 Additionally, monoclonal antibodies can be administered proactively after a potential exposure (post-exposure prophylaxis).

-To date, three monoclonal antibodies have been authorized for emergency use by the FDA.
+To date, several monoclonal antibodies have been authorized for emergency use by the FDA.
 These monoclonal antibodies mimic the function of our immune system to help fight COVID-19 by blocking the ability of COVID-19 to attach and enter human cells and/or helping to clear cells which are already infected.
 The virus must enter the cells to reproduce, as it cannot replicate on its own.
 By preventing it from doing so or clearing cells in which the virus has already entered, these treatments can help slow the spread of a person’s infection, potentially reducing the length and severity of symptoms.

 As the number of authorizations continues to increase, supported by biopharmaceutical R&D, patients benefit by having increased treatment options should they become exposed to or infected with the COVID-19 virus.

 Importantly, if you are exposed to or infected by COVID-19, talk to your doctor about the best treatment options available – recent reports have cited underutilization due to lack of awareness of these therapies.
 Dr. Anthony Fauci of the National Allergy and Infectious Diseases further recently endorsed these treatments by noting, “we recommend strongly that we utilize this [monoclonal antibodies] to its fullest."